-

 significant differences are observed in the six most used social networks, a difference that reaches twenty percentage points in some cases.
 The disparity is especially B when comparing group between those who are interested in information and those who are not.

 The analysis of social networks grouped by type reveals a predominance of the goal conglomerate in almost all the groups analyzed.
 Both in the total number of respondents and when differentiating between those interested in current affairs and those who are not, the percentage of users who report using social networks linked to Facebook is in the majority.
-In some cases, such as among respondents interested in current affairs, this percentage reaches 60%, underlining the significant influence of platforms associated with goal in accessing and interacting with news.
+In some cases, such as among respondents interested in current affairs, this percentage reaches 60%, which underlines the significant influence of the platforms associated with goal in accessing and interacting with news.

-The only group where the group of goal does not demonstrate this superiority is among young people under 35 years of age.
-The respondents of this group, when asked about the social networks they used to consume news content and interact with it, choose social networks that respond to an image-based language (Instagram, Snapchat, TikTok or Twitch) rather than social networks linked to Facebook (Facebook, WhatsApp, Instagram, etc.).
+The only group in which the goal group does not demonstrate this superiority is among young people under 35 years of age.
+Respondents in this group, when asked about the social networks they use to consume news content and interact with it, choose social networks that respond to an image-based languageInstagram, Snapchat, TikTok or Twitch) rather than social networks linked to Facebook Facebook, WhatsApp, Instagram, etc.).
 In other words, the social networks where they interact with the news are image-related, that is what prevails.

 Sources of attention in social networks